How to make a strong WiFi password

 - Then select “Basic Settings” OR “SSID Setup.”

-- Select the SSID you want to edit.
-You can find your SSID printed on your modem’s label.
-Typically, the first one in the drop-down list is the one you want.
+- Choose the SSID you want to edit.
+Your SSID is printed on your modem’s label.
+The first one in the drop-down list is typically the one you want.

-- If it’s not already enabled, select “Broadcast SSID” to activate the network.
+- If the network isn’t already enabled, select “Broadcast SSID” to activate it.

 - Enter the desired network name.
 The SSID cannot contain spaces.
-Remember that this will be visible to others, so it should not contain sensitive information or clues to what your password is.
+Remember that this will be visible to others, so it shouldn’t include sensitive information or clues to your password.

 - Select “Apply” to save your changes.